qusaismael/barik/README.md

 Currently, you can customize the order of widgets (time, indicators, etc.) and adjust some of their settings.
 Soon, you’ll also be able to add custom widgets and completely change **barik**'s appearance—making it almost unrecognizable (hello, r/unixporn!).

+## Future Plans

+I'm not planning to stick to minimal functionality—exciting new features are coming soon!
+The roadmap includes full style customization, the ability to create custom widgets or extend existing ones, and a public **Store** where you can share your styles and widgets.

+And very soon, I'll introduce a new way to use barik — **Popup** ([#24](https://github.com/mocki-toki/barik/issues/24)).
+Stay tuned! 🚀

 ## Why Aren't the Space Indicators Clickable?

 [#7](https://github.com/mocki-toki/barik/issues/7)